lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Create a model column to indicate "adjustment" for each model in the list.
+- Create a model column to indicate "adjustment" for each model. `term[2]` selects the second term, which is the predictor.

 `@hint`
 - Use `map` to add to each model.